Dealing with Homesickness: You’re Not Alone

 Find your balance:

-• Schedule regular video calls so you stay in the loop without burning out
+• Schedule short, regular video calls to stay in touch without draining yourself.

-• Share your wins and your struggles — let them be part of your new life too
+• Share both your successes and struggles — your family will feel part of your new world.

-• Avoid comparing your life to theirs — you’re on different journeys now
+• Avoid comparing your life to theirs — you’re both on different timelines of growth.

 3. Create “Home Away from Home” Comforts